Japan–Korea disputes: Censorship of Japanese media in South Korea

 After the end of Japanese Occupation, Japanese cultural products such as music, film, and books were banned in both North and South Korea.
 The boycott was lifted in South Korea starting in 1998.
 Some Japanese cultural items, including but not limited to manga, anime, and music, have been introduced into South Korea even while they were banned (the South Korean public was not informed of their Japanese origin, though people mostly knew that they were).

-It is still illegal to broadcast Japanese music and television dramas over terrestrial signals in South Korea.

 The Japanese anime Hetalia: Axis Powers, a satire series that personifies various nations created by Hidekaz Himaruya, was banned from airing on the Japanese TV Station, Kid Station, after many protests arrived from South Korea about how the character that represents South Korea was a disgrace and did not represent South Koreans correctly.
 This is in spite of the fact that a Korean character does not appear in any episode of the animated series, though it appears on web comic versions.
 The animation continues to see distribution through mobile networks and internet streaming.

+On 1 January 2004, all Japanese films were allowed to be shown in theaters, and all Japanese music and video games could be sold by retailers.
+For satellite and cable television, programming now allowed was lifestyle information programs, educational programs, Japanese music, Japanese films (those screening in theatres), and television dramas that were Japan–Korea productions or had a 7+, 12+ or general rating.
+For terrestrial television, allowed programming was lifestyle information programs, educational programs, non-animated Japanese films (those screening in theatres), television dramas that were Japan–Korea productions, live broadcasts of Japanese singers' concerts in South Korea, and Japanese singers appearing on Korean programs.
+The ban on animation was lifted completely on 1 January 2006.